American Research Group, Inc.

 Sep 2023 33% 25% 41% 1%

-Among those saying they approve of the way Biden is handling his job, 65% say better, 29% say the same as today, and 5% say worse than today.
-Among those saying they disapprove of the way Biden is handling his job as president, 23% say better, 12% say the same, 46% say worse, and 19% are undecided.
+Among those saying they approve of the way Biden is handling his job, 57% say better, 28% say the same as today, 9% say worse than today, and 6% are undecided.
+Among those saying they disapprove of the way Biden is handling his job as president, 21% say better, 18% say the same, 39% say worse, and 22% are undecided.

 National economy in a recession Yes No Undecided